-The South Carolina State Library’s Center for the Book is pleased to announce its upcoming author line up for the Speaker @ the Center series for Fall/Winter 2016-2017.
+The South Carolina State Library’s Center for the Book is pleased to announce the Speaker @ the Center series for Fall/Winter 2016-2017.
 Download the flyer here.

 September 22 - Tom Poland, Georgialina, A Southland As We Knew It – USC Press